Transplant patient and provider walk in hospital

 • Our transplant team started the robotic hepatobiliary and pancreas surgery program in 2017 and has the most extensive program in New England.

-• Our transplant team performed the first successful totally robotic living donor hepatectomy in 2018 and is the only center in the U.S. to offer this procedure.
+• Our transplant team performed the first successful totally robotic living donor hepatectomy in 2018.

-• Our transplant team performed the first successful totally robotic kidney transplantation in 2020 and is the only center in New England to offer this procedure.
+• Our transplant team performed the first successful totally robotic kidney transplantation in 2020.

 • Our team has completed the greatest number of liver transplants in New England over the last three decades.